‘Racial profiling will divide society’

-LAHORE: Racial profiling of Pakhtuns will divide the Pakistani society and polarize it.
-Radical steps need to be taken on urgent basis to shrug off an impression by Punjab Government of targeting Pakhtuns in the wake of ongoing search operation against terrorists in province,” speakers at panel discussion ‘Resist Racism: Discrimination in the Aftermath of Terror’ held on Friday were of the unanimous view.
+LAHORE - Racial profiling of Pakhtuns will divide the society and polarize it.
+Radical steps need to be taken on urgent basis to shrug off an impression by Punjab government of targeting Pakhtuns in the wake of ongoing search operation against terrorists in province.

+These views were expressed by speakers at panel discussion ‘Resist Racism: Discrimination in the Aftermath of Terror’ held on Friday.

 The panel discussion was held and had discourse on the effects of discriminatory measures against Pashtuns, urging government to devise strategies to overcome these racist divisions.